 An early innovator in the national hospitalist movement, Kaiser San Francisco remains at the forefront of academic hospitalist training.
-Our inpatient experience provides exposure to a diverse, largely urban patient population with complex medical conditions who are often referred here from other hospitals in the Kaiser system to receive specialty care.
-Following the Affordable Care Act, we have seen a further increase in the number of patients who previously lacked health insurance and often have multiple complex medical conditions.
-Under the guidance of experienced hospitalist faculty, resident physicians practice patient-centered care within an integrated multidisciplinary health care system.
+Our inpatient experience provides exposure to a diverse, largely urban patient population with complex medical conditions who are often referred from other hospitals in the Kaiser system to receive specialty care.
+Following the Affordable Care Act, we have seen a dramatic increase in the number of patients who previously lacked health insurance and often have multiple complex medical conditions.
+Under the guidance of experienced hospitalist faculty, resident physicians practice patient-centered, evidence-based care within an integrated multidisciplinary health care system.
 Recently we have developed a robust curriculum in point of care ultrasound and procedural medicine.

 Admitting teams are based in the Emergency Department and work closely with the attending hospitalist to evaluate patients at the time of their initial presentation.
 The Admitting team stabilizes, diagnoses and admits patients for further care, and in doing so, hones their skills at clinical reasoning, differential diagnosis, and triage.
 Rounding teams are based on the wards and are not responsible for admitting patients from the Emergency Department.
-Because of this, the Rounding team is free to focus their attention on their hospitalized patients and have time for teaching rounds, patient care, questions from nurses, family meetings, etc.
+Because of this, the Rounding team is able to focus their attention on their hospitalized patients and have time for teaching rounds, patient care, questions from nurses, family meetings, etc.

 - Three Rounding teams have the traditional structure of a hospitalist attending, one resident, two interns, and often a visiting fourth-year medical student or a third-year medical student from UCSF.
-These teams each have a cap of 14 patients.
+These teams have a cap of 14 patients.

-- A fourth team is comprised of one hospitalist and one senior resident.
+- A fourth Rounding team is comprised of one hospitalist and one senior resident.
 This team has a cap of 12 patients.

 - There is no long, short, or overnight call.